 Victor details uses of social media

 David Victor, senior staff editor for New York Times, presented to an audience of over 60 attendees the different ways reporters can use social media to enhance their storytelling.

-In an hour and 27-minute presentation, Victor revealed a variety of social media tips to young journalists on such networks as Twitter and Facebook, as well as third-party aids to these networks, like CrowdTangle and Tweetdeck.
+In an hour and 27-minute presentation at the 31st SEJC Convention at the University of Mississippi, Victor revealed a variety of social media tips to young journalists on such networks as Twitter and Facebook, as well as third-party aids to these networks, like CrowdTangle and Tweetdeck.

 “I think a lot of times when we think about social media, we think about putting our stories out there,” he said.
 “You know, trying to get traffic from them or you think about horrible people harassing you.
 Yes that stuff exists, but I want to get past that and talk about the ways we can use it for good.”